 - 1. Permitted lower body attire must be worn around the waist. - 2.
 No denim, jean, sweat, tights, yoga pants, leggings, or windbreaker style of pants shall be worn. - 3.
-Skirts/jumpers must be of fingertip length or longer. - 4.
-Shorts must be of fingertip length.
+Skirts/jumpers length must extend beyond the fingertips when arms are down to the side. - 4.
+Shorts length must extend beyond the fingertips when arms are down to the side.
 Khaki (tan) or dark blue Capri style pants are allowed. - 5.
 Approved colors for all bottoms are solid color khaki (tan) or dark blue.
 Corduroy material in solid khaki (tan) or dark blue is acceptable.